Eminence, Indiana

-Eminence is an unincorporated town in Adams Township, Morgan County, in the U.S. state of Indiana.
+Eminence is an unincorporated community and census-designated place (CDP) in Adams Township, Morgan County, in the U.S. state of Indiana.

 History

 Eminence was laid out in July 1855 by William Wigal.
-The name possibly is commendatory; but according to some accounts it is descriptive, as the village site allegedly was the highest point between Indianapolis and Vincennes when State Road 67 was surveyed.
+The name possibly is commendatory; but according to some accounts it is topographically descriptive.

 The post office at Eminence has been in operation since 1857.

+Geography

+Eminence is in western Morgan County at the intersection of State Roads 42 and 142.
+SR 42 leads northeast 12 mi to Monrovia and west 10 mi to Cloverdale, while SR 142 leads east 10 miles to SR 39, 7 mi north of Martinsville, the Morgan county seat.

+According to the U.S. Census Bureau, the Eminence CDP has an area of 0.30 sqmi, all land.
+The community drains northwest to the valley of Mill Creek, which runs southwest to the Eel River, a tributary of the White River.

+Demographics

+The United States Census Bureau first delineated Eminence as a census designated place in the 2022 American Community Survey.

 Education

-Eminence is served by the Eminence School Corporation.
+Eminence is home to the Eels of Eminence Junior-Senior High School.

 Eminence has a public library, a branch of the Morgan County Public Library.

 Notable people

 Glenn M. Curtis, four-time Indiana state champion basketball coach (Lebanon & Martinsville) and coach at Indiana State and the high school coach of John Wooden.